ashbb/ruby_learning_participants/README.txt

 Usage:
+- replace your username and passowrd, line 13 and 14 of ruby_launcher.rb
 - input the following command line to launch the ruby program (not Shoes app) - ruby_launcher.rb, with one argument (course name).